rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/checkpoint2.md

 NOTE: The above logic is already implemented for you.
 Your goal for this task is to make sure your localization and mapping are accurate enough to provide a stable estimate of the robot pose and map.
 You will need good SLAM performance to succeed at the robot navigation task.

-Required For the Report:
+{: .required_for_report }
-- Create a block diagram of how the SLAM system components interact
+1) Create a block diagram of how the SLAM system components interact
-- Compare the estimated poses from your SLAM system against the ground-truth poses in drive_maze_full_rays.log.
+<br> 2) Compare the estimated poses from your SLAM system against the ground-truth poses in `drive_maze_full_rays.log`.
 Use this to estimate the accuracy of your system and include statistics such as RMS error etc.

 ## Checkpoint Submission